electron/unreleased/README.md

 This repository allows users to query information relating to release branches on [`electron/electron`](https://github.com/electron/electron).

-There are two potential actions possible:
+There are three potential actions possible:
 1. Reporting commits unreleased for a specific release branch.
 2. Reporting pull requests targeting a specific release branch that have not yet been merged.
+3. Reporting pull requests which need to be manually backported to a particular release line.

 An unreleased commit audit is triggered automatically via cron job on Monday mornings at 9AM PST for all supported release branches of Electron.